When weak winter sunshine brings about sadness...

 Just as we accept the vagaries of other seasons, we must embrace winter's whims.

-Flaubert's melancholic view of winter's end
+A melancholic view of winter's end.

 “Are the days of winter sunshine just as sad for you, too?
-When it is misty, in the evenings, and I am out walking by myself, it seems to me that the rain is falling through my heart and causing it to crumble into ruins.”
+When it is misty, in the evenings, and I am out walking by myself, it seems to me that the rain is falling through my heart and causing it to crumble into ruins.

 How do you feel about the changing of the seasons?
-Am I the only one feeling this sense of melancholy at this time of the year?

 Winter's End (2019).